-- 1. Retain wood as one of the dominant framing, cladding and decorative materials. - 2.
+- 1. Retain wood as one of the dominant framing, cladding, and decorative materials. - 2.
 Retain wood features that define the overall character of the building. - 3.
-Repair rotted or missing sections rather than replacing the entire element. - 4.
-Use new or salvaged wood, epoxy consolidants or fillers to patch, piece or consolidate parts. - 5.
-Match existing historic materials and details. - 6.
-Replace wood elements only when they are rotted beyond repair.
-Do not use cementitious, vinyl, aluminum or fiberglass siding to replace original irreparable wood siding. - 7.
-Match the original in material and design or use surviving material. - Base the design of reconstructed wood elements on pictorial or physical evidence from historic sources. - 9.
-Do not use synthetic siding, such as vinyl or aluminum to cover existing wood. - 10.
-Do not use high-pressure power washing to clean wood siding as the pressure may force moisture behind the siding where it can lead to paint failure and rot. - Do not caulk under individual siding boards or windowsills as this action may seal the building too tightly and can lead to moisture problems within the frame walls and cause paint failure.
+Repair rotted or missing sections rather than replace the entire element. - 4.
+Use new or salvaged wood, epoxy consolidants, or fillers to patch, piece, or consolidate parts. - New wood componets (siding, trim, columns, etc.) should not have visible knots and markings once painted. - 6.
+Match existing historic materials and details. - Replace wood elements only when they are rotted beyond repair.
+Do not use cementitious, vinyl, aluminum, composite, engineered wood, or fiberglass siding to replace original irreparable wood siding. - 8.
+Match the original in material and design or use surviving material. - Base the design of reconstructed wood elements on pictorial or physical evidence from historic sources. - 10.
+Do not use synthetic siding, such as vinyl or aluminum to cover existing wood. - Do not use high-pressure power washing to clean wood siding as the pressure may force moisture behind the siding where it can lead to paint failure and rot. - 12.
+Do not caulk under individual siding boards or windowsills as this action may seal the building too tightly and can lead to moisture problems within the frame walls and cause paint failure.

-Wood is used extensively for siding and trim (top), trim on masonry buildings (center) and shingle siding (bottim).
+Wood is used extensively for siding and trim (top), trim on masonry buildings (center), and shingle siding (bottom).
 The wide variety of size and detail is dependant on the style of the building.